 Our staff is comprised of dedicated community members looking to help.

 Born in Halifax, Tamara grew up between the Nova Scotian communities of Cole Harbour, East Preston, and Upper Hammonds Plains.
 Tamara has lived on the Island since 1999 when she began studies in music and English at the University of Prince Edward Island.
-After completing her studies, Tamara spent over 13 years as an arts administrator with the Confederation Centre Art Gallery before becoming the Executive Director for BCSPEI.
+After completing her studies, Tamara spent over 13 years as an arts administrator with the Confederation Centre Art Gallery before becoming the President, and then Executive Director for BCSPEI.

 Flossie was born and raised in Kenya.